 Unusual, puffed-up flowers resembling inch-long pocketbooks give these plants their common name.
 The blooms may be bright yellow, red, or orange and are often marked with spots.
-Commonly available types are hybrids belonging to the Herbeohybrida group; most reach 915 in. high and 612 in. wide.
+Commonly available types are hybrids belonging to the Herbeohybrida group; most reach 915 inches high and 612 inches wide.

 Hailing from the mountains of South America, these are short-lived plants that won't take sustained temperatures higher than 65F.
 They can be grown from seed, but most people buy plants in bloom from a florist or greenhouse in winter.
 Pocketbook plants are largely grown as short-term indoor plants, though they are sometimes bedded out for late winter color in the Coastal South.
 For best results indoors, place near a north- or east-facing window, away from heating vents or other heat sources.
 Keep at 5060F to prolong the flowering period.
 The soil should be moist but never soggy; no fertilizing is necessary.
 When the blooms fade, discard the plant.